This article describes how to control your mailboxes via its native REST HTTPS API.

 Do more with the API

-This article just lists the most common use cases of using our API.
-There is more you can do, feel free to ask us for more details!
+This article just lists the most common use cases for our API.
+There is more you can do; feel free to ask us for more details!